General | Admissions | Financial Aid | Career Services | Sponsorship

 In a very few exceptional cases, a waiver of the GMAT may be granted to candidates who hold an advanced degree in an analytic discipline.
 To request a waiver, please e-mail your résumé, academic transcripts and standardized test scores to EMBA@darden.virginia.edu.

 What is the range of GMAT at Darden?
 What is the average score?

 Our 20%−80% range is 560−720.
 We are particularly interested in the balance between your quantitative and verbal score, along with your previous coursework and professional experience.

 Do students need to be employed full time?

 Yes.
-Our expectation is that students are employed full time in managerial level positions.
-The admissions application and the evaluative interview is your opportunity to define your role as a manager.
-Our curriculum is based on applying classroom knowledge to individual work situations, and is based on the give and take among faculty and every person in the class.
-We expect students to bring their business context to discussion inside and outside the classroom.
+Our expectation is that students are in managerial-level positions or can demonstrate strong leadership potential.
+Our curriculum is based on applying classroom knowledge to individual work situations, and is based on the give-and-take among faculty and every person in the class.

 Is there a minimum requirement for years of work experience in the EMBA format?

 The preferred minimum years of professional experience is seven.
 The typical EMBA student has between 6 – 25 years of work experience.
 In the Class of 2014, the average years of work experience was 13 years.